-Execute Goal once after executing the -g goals at program startup.
-Registered goals are executed in the order encountered and a failure or exception causes the Prolog to exit with non-zero exit status.
+Do not execute Goal while loading the program, but only when restoring a saved state.9 program are executed in the order encountered and a failure or exception causes the Prolog to exit with non-zero exit status.
 These goals are not executed if the -1 is given to merely load files.
 In that case they may be executed explicitly using initialize/0.
 See also section 2.10.2.